 Section 7.6 describes how to use the internal BRDF models provided by RTTOV and how to provide your own input reflectances to RTTOV (including BRDFs from the atlas).
-This section summarises the surface reflectances required by RTTOV.
+As of RTTOV v13.1, subroutine rttov_get_sea_brdf is available which returns reflectances from the internal surface reflectance models without having to run a full simulation: see Annex G. This section summarises the surface reflectances required by RTTOV.